matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 support calling so they get push notifications.
 The push rules for intentional mentions make sure no unnecessary push notification is sent.

-This event contains the following fields by leveraging intentional mentions.
+This event contains the following fields including intentional mentions and extensible events.

 ```json
 {